| Workable Solutions | Step-by-step Troubleshooting |

 |

-If you start by replacing the native apps with your preferred ones, you'll be on the right track.
-After all, the purpose of the Mac App Store and third-party developers is to improve on Apple's default apps or even create entirely new possibilities.
+To start making your Mac more personalized, begin by replacing the native apps with your preferred ones.
+This will help you take advantage of the Mac App Store and third-party developers, which aim to improve on Apple's default apps or create new possibilities.

 Related Articles: